luntergroup/smcsmc/docs/source/introduction.rst

 We *highly* recommend installing SMCSMC from :code:`conda`, as it comes packaged with all necessary dependencies.
 A seperate guide for manual compilation may be found `in the developer reference <https::github.com>`_\ .  `See here <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ for a helpful guide to installing and using :code:`conda` to manage programs.

-First add both :code:`conda-forge` and :code:`terhorst` to your channel lists (if they are not there already), then install :code:`smcsmc`.
+To install from :code:`conda` you must add both the :code:`luntergroup` and :code:`conda-forge` channels.
+The first contains :code:`smcsmc`, while the second is required for a more recent version of Boost.

 .. code-block:: bash

-   conda config --add channels conda-forge conda config --add channels terhorst

-   conda install -c luntergroup smcsmc
+   conda install -c conda-forge -c luntergroup smcsmc

 Basic Usage